 This document defines a holistic FSC policy to address conversion.
-This policy provides a general framework for the remedy of environmental harms and restitution of social harms caused by conversion of natural forests between November 1994 and the stipulated cut-off date.
+This policy provides a general framework for the remedy of environmental harms and restitution of social harms caused by conversion of natural forests between 1 December 1994 and 31 December 2020.